Software update: Management

 Software update systems allow for updates to be managed by users and software developers.
 In the 2017 Petya cyberpandemic, the financial software "MeDoc"'s update system is said to have been compromised to spread malware via its updates.
 On the Tor Blog, cybersecurity expert Mike Perry states that deterministic, distributed builds are likely the only way to defend against malware that attacks the software development and build processes to infect millions of machines in a single, officially signed, instantaneous update.
 Update managers also allow for security updates to be applied quickly and widely.
 Update managers of Linux such as Synaptic allow users to update all software installed on their machine.
 Applications like Synaptic use cryptographic checksums to verify source/local files before they are applied to ensure fidelity against malware.

 Automatic updating has become more widespread over time.
 Some cite a cause of its prevalence to be due to Windows support in early 2000s.
 Service Pack 2 of Windows XP (available in 2004) enabled it by default.

 Classification

 Updates are classified many ways.
 Notable classifications in alphabetical order follow.

 Malicious update

-Some hacker may compromise legitimate software update channel and inject malicious code.
+Cybercriminals can use a number of methods to send fake software updates which include malware.
+Methods to distribute this type of malicious software include emails and pop-up windows.
+A report by the American Civil Liberties Union has suggested that state actors have attempted to include code, for surveillance purposes, in software updates sourced from legitimate companies and software developers, traditionally considered to be safe and reliable.